A look into the GPS hunting dog collar Garmin has come to be known for, the Alpha 100

-The above scenario has become commonplace in my bird hunting, specifically in Minnesota and Wisconsin where I hunt grouse and woodcock in the thick northern forests.
+The above scenario has become commonplace in my bird hunting, specifically in Minnesota and Wisconsin where I hunt ruffed grouse and American woodcock in the thick northern forests.
 I’ve only known hunting bird dogs with a GPS unit.
 My first bird dog is 5 years old, and I purchased the Garmin Alpha 100 with TT15 collar prior to the day he came home with me.
 While I cannot speak much about the days of bird hunting before GPS, I can tell you that I never intend to know what it’s like, but I do have the utmost respect for the dog men and women that blazed the trail for all of us, no matter the risks.

 More than anything, my Garmin Alpha unit has become the ultimate peace of mind for me in the woods.
 Bird dogs are exposed to risk every time they enter the woods or field.
 Despite the creature comforts at home many are adorned with, the woods can be a very dangerous place.
 The risk of becoming separated with my dog is one that I choose not to accept and as such my dog wears a GPS tracking collar every time we hunt.

 Okay, let’s rewind.
 What is the Garmin Alpha 100, you ask?
 The Garmin website reads something like this: